adryd325/website/_posts/2024-10-14-daily-carry.md

 All of the above items usually live in my backpack.
 My backpack is a Herschel Settlement Backpack in black.
 It has a large main compartment with a (not padded) laptop sleeve and water bottle pouch which is too small for a water bottle.
 I would not recommend.
 It also has a small front pouch

+Attached to my backpack strap is a carabiner a friend gave me which I often clip my water bottle to

 ### Front Pouch

 - NIVEA Black & White Invisible roll on anti-perspirant: I carry this specific deoderant because it's stored in a glass bottle and doesn't get crushed like paste deoderants, and doesnt squeeze out everywhere like gel deoderants.